 There are rare occasions where each tooth is shown but in that case they are usually draw almost the same as real teeth.
 We will not cover that in this tutorial as you can simply look at a photo of real teeth if you need such reference.

 Position of Teeth in a Closed Mouth – Side View

 Before you draw teeth it’s a good idea to have a rough estimate of how they are positioned in the mouth.
-In this case it in the “see through” draw of the teeth in a closed mouth above.
+You can see a rough estimate of this in the “see through” drawing above.